MANUFACTURERS' PROFILES

 Eugène VION held patents for aircraft compasses in the 1930's and 1940's and manufactured these instruments mainly for the French armies.

-The existing VION company (nautical compasses) bought this production part of the old VION company.
-The aircraft and tanks compass division was bought by SATORI (in 77 Clayes Souilly near Paris).
+The former VION company (nautical compasses) bought this production part of the old VION company and was eventually bought by WEST Marine.
+The aircraft and tanks compass division was bought by SATORI (in 77 Clayes Souilly near Paris) and later by:

 TOP OF PAGE